- Written by Dr.Mehmet Demircioglu

 The right mindset is serious but not frightened.
 Do not dismiss real trauma, but do not turn every light touch into a catastrophe.
 Both extremes can lead to poor decisions.

-Repeatedly testing the grafts or changing the routine out of anxiety should be avoided.
+Avoid repeatedly testing the grafts or changing the routine out of anxiety.
 Extra creams, aggressive washing, avoiding washing completely, and constant checking usually make recovery noisier.
 The sound approach is to follow the plan unless the clinic changes it for a specific reason.

 It helps to understand these moments before they happen.
 Accidents feel less frightening when you already know what matters.
 Bleeding matters.
 Force matters.
 Repetition matters.
 Worsening symptoms matter.